 - Take care getting out of hot baths or showers.

 - Make sure you drink plenty of fluid.
 If you drink alcohol, stick to the recommended daily limits.
 This means not regularly drinking more than 14 units over the course of a week.
 If you do drink as much as 14 units, you should spread it over three days or more, rather than 'saving up' units.
 Have some alcohol-free days too.

 - Raise the head of your bed a little.

-- Lie down after a meal.
+- Lie down, or at least avoid sudden standing after a meal.